otrl/.github/pull_request_template.md

 ### What's been done
 A brief description of the solution, in terms of code changes.

+### To do
+- [ ] Checklist of remaining tasks before this PR can be considered "complete"

 ### Test
 Test scenarios + relative evidence.